PFA Tips: You Finally Received the Autism Waiver – Tips for Choosing a Provider

 • Talk to paraeducators in your child’s school or previous schools

-• Talk to members of Best Buddies
+• Talk to former Best Buddies members

-• Talk to your previous caregivers, neighbors, friends, etc.
+• Talk to your previous caregivers

 • Talk to camp counselors